 #118-119 The Mummy & The Mummy Returns (1999 & 2001)

 Why You Should Watch: The Mummy movies are a great choice if you’re in the mood for romantic horror/comedy.

-There’s some fabulous paranormal romance in these big-budget blockbusters with some gothic romance moments.
+There’s some fabulous paranormal romance in these big-budget blockbusters.
 Also, see the 1932 adaptation.

 Content Note: PG-13

 Why You Should Watch: If you’re a fan of gothic romance, then both adaptations of My Cousin Rachel are must-see period dramas.
 My Cousin Rachel is based on the novel by the famous author (and gothic romance expert) Daphne du Maurier.